TomBombadyl/nvidia-blog/README.md

 }
 ```

 After adding this configuration, restart Cursor.
-You can then ask questions about NVIDIA technologies, and the server will search the NVIDIA blog archives to provide grounded answers with source citations.
+You can then ask questions about NVIDIA technologies, and the server will search the NVIDIA blog archives to provide grounded answers based on official NVIDIA content.

 ## How It Works